anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 In [Part 2](https://ansonvandoren.com/posts/esp8266-captive-web-portal-part-2/) of this series, I finished implementing the "captive portal" DNS server so that after connecting to my Wemos D1 Mini MCU's WiFi access point, all DNS queries pointed toward the MCU's IP address instead of the actual IP address for the requested domain.
 I'm implementing this captive portal as a way to be able to configure the MCU to be able to log into my home WiFi without hardcoding the SSID and password, so what I need to do next is set up a HTTP server that will present a form where I can fill out these details.

 So far, the `CaptivePortal` class creates the DNS Server and registers its socket with a poller that listens for data on the socket stream.
 This was fairly straightforward since UDP (which DNS uses) is connectionless, and I didn't need to keep track of whether a connection was fully closed or not.
 I'll do something similar for the HTTP server, but will need to keep track of which connections are incoming and outgoing, and which are closed.
-This makes things a little more complicated, but I'll start with my base server superclass, and proceed bit-by-bit from there.
+This makes things a little more complicated, but I'll start with my base server class, and proceed step by step from there.

 # Basic HTTP server with sockets